l1n3ar/JS-Backend-Snippets/README.md

-Snippets of Node.js codes for operations such as parsing, templating engines, routing and much more.
+Snippets of JavaScript codes for operations such as parsing, templating engines, routing and much more.